dialoa/dialectica-filters/README.md

 # Dialectica filters

-Pandoc Lua filters used to produce the journal Dialectica.
+Pandoc Lua filters created to produce the journal Dialectica.

 This repository collects some Lua filters written to produce the open-access version of the journal [Dialectica](https://dialectica.philosophie.ch).